ReDISchoolDK/Fall25_Frontend/Week-05_Events-GitHub/README.md

 ## Tasks

 ### FreeCodeCamp Lab

-  - No lab this week, just practice what you learned in the last weeks and make your counter awesome.
+- No lab this week; focus on drafting your movement plan and practicing Git branching/PRs.

 ### Project Work

-  - Finish the counter project.
+- Think ahead (no coding required):

+  - Draft your movement variables and initial values on paper or in a `NOTES.md`.
+  - Write pseudocode for the flap action and the per-frame update.
+  - Identify at least two edge cases (e.g., hitting the top/bottom, repeated input) and how you’ll handle them.

 - **Version Control:**
-  - Create a new branch for your counter feature
-  - Add a commit with your changes on that branch
+  - Commit your notes to the repo on a small branch (e.g., `week-05-notes`).
-  - Push your commit and branch to Github
-  - Submit a pull request and assign it to your teacher for review